scala-steward/L-space/site/src/main/tut/codec-guide.md

 * [Encoding/Decoding](#encoding/decoding)

 ## Supported formats
 L-space is about semantic graph computing.
-It is expected data distributed and hence it should provide for the necessary tools to coop.
+It expects data to be distributed and hence it should provide for the necessary tools to coop.

 ### Json-ld
 The main format used for encoding/decoding information is json-ld.
 The current implementation takes an interpretation